AnirudhDagar/array-api-demo/intro.md

 c = a + b
 ```

-Check out the content pages bundled with this sample book to see the real use case with a library like [SciPy](https://github.com/scipy/scipy).
+Check out the Array API Prototype Demo page bundled with this book to see the real use case with a library like [SciPy](https://github.com/scipy/scipy).